Jasminnneeee/Calculator/README.md

 # Calculator
-  A simple calculator that performs addition, subtraction, multiplication, and division.
-Users input two numbers and select an operation.
+  This is a basic calculator application that performs simple arithmetic operations: addition, subtraction, multiplication, and division.
+Designed for beginners, the project focuses on handling user input and applying basic programming logic.
+It's a great starting point for learning how to build interactive command-line or GUI-based applications.